Frequently Asked Questions

 Soror Meral’s writings within In the Continuum, as well as other unpublished writings and correspondence, have been collected by TOTSS into a series of publications.
-The first of these, The Thoth Tarot, Astrology, & Other Selected Writings, originally appeared in the fall of 2010, and is available via our online Store.
-The second volume of Soror Meral’s writings, The Kabbalah, Magick, and Thelema.
-Selected Writings Volume II, was released in the summer of 2012, and may be ordered via Weiser Antiquarian Books and Amazon.com.
+The first of these, The Thoth Tarot, Astrology, & Other Selected Writings, originally appeared in the fall of 2010.
+The second volume, The Kabbalah, Magick, and Thelema.
+Selected Writings Volume II, was released in the summer of 2012.
+Both books, as well as other items, are available in our online Store.

 Who was Jane Wolfe?